mineua/orthanc-rest-replicate/README.md

 [========================================] 9.88GB/9.88GB [100%] in 43:05.3 (3.82MB/s)
 Creating save...
 ```
 As you can see, several errors occurred during data transfer; if you specify the `--ignore-errors` key, the script will skip them.
-You can run the script again later to try to trasfer them again
+You can run the script again later to try to trasfer them again.